-As we all ring in the new year and decade, there are plenty of “old” concepts to still pay attention too!
+As we all ring in the new year and decade, there are plenty of “old” concepts to still pay attention to!
 I’m talking about the basics of Health Information Management (HIM) – the body of knowledge and operations that is primarily known to live mid-revenue cycle due to coding.
 However, HIM concepts and practices are actually pervasive to the entire revenue cycle as they support both data and documentation integrity.

 Starting with patient matching/duplicate record reduction to the accurate documentation, collection & maintenance of clinical data.
 Followed by ensuring proper access, sharing and protection of heath data, and of course concepts of ethical documentation, coding and billing practices.
 It’s all there in fundamental HIM practices.

-Deep in the realities of daily operational life, we Mid-Revenue Cycler’s tend to focus solely on the pure coding/billing through put (codes, edits, denials), with our eyes only looking up for quality initiatives during frontend CDI or backend Audits.
+Deep in the realities of daily operational life, we Mid-Revenue Cycler’s tend to focus solely on the pure coding/billing through-put (codes, edits, denials), with our eyes only looking up for quality initiatives during front-end CDI or back-end audits.
 This laser focus on just a subset of metrics can cause us to easily overlook a few basic HIM concepts that support the whole revenue cycle.

-Here are some reminders on those traditional HIM basics with the potential to affect your revenue cycle efficiency and overall revenue integrity starting with Medical Record Completion:
+Here are some reminders on those traditional HIM basics with the potential to affect your revenue cycle efficiency and overall revenue integrity, starting with Medical Record Completion:

 - Alignment of Medical Staff bylaws, rules and regulations as well as facility patient care policies to regulatory documentation needs.
 This combined with leadership support and enforcement of those requirements will be a huge boost to your organization.